janakhamis/python-challenge/README.md

                  2. python main.py
   5. View the output:
        - Once the script is executed the result will be printed in the terminal
-       - The results are saved
+       - The results are also saved in the Analysis folder:
+           - budget_analysis.txt for the PyBank results
+           - election_analysis.txt for the Pypoll results